For over one hundred years, St. Joseph Church has served the Gowanda area.

 Fr.
 Dan has been instrumental in starting a Youth Group in the parish.

 In the Fall of 2012, Rev. Daniel P. Walsh retired.
-In December, 2012, Rev. Joseph D. Porpiglia was appointed pastor and remains in the role today.
+In December, 2012, Rev. Joseph D. Porpiglia was appointed pastor.

 In June, 2014, St. Joseph School was closed by the Diocese of Buffalo in a revitalization plan for area Catholic Schools.
 Also in June, 2014, a final graduation and alumni reunion were held at the parish/school.